Santiago de Compostela is the endpoint of every Camino, and the prized destination for every pilgrim

 The City of Culture

 The City of Culture is located outside of Santiago Centro, on a hill above the city.
-This modern building is a great white mound copying the curves and bumps of earthy hills and the cost has caused much controversy in Santiago.
+This modern building is a great white mound copying the curves and bumps of earthy hills.
+The cost has caused much controversy in Santiago.
 Nevertheless, it is worth a visit, even just to take in the architecture.
 If you would like to visit, a regular bus service runs from the city centre.

 San Francisco Convent